matthewseaman/pyTanks.SwiftPlayer/README.md

 To run the previously-compiled executable, run `./start` from the top-level directory.

 The main client configuration options are specified in the `ClientConfiguration` struct.
 You may change them directly in your own fork, but a few are customizable on the command line by default:
-- `--log logLevel`, where logLevel cooresponds to one of the following:
+- `--log logLevel`, where *logLevel* cooresponds to one of the following:
   - 0 - Don't log anything
   - 1 - Connects, disconnects, and errors
   - 2 - Level 1, plus game events and AI logic
   - 3 - Level 2, plus FPS
   - 4 - Level 3, plus Client IO (every incoming and outgoing message)
+- `--debug` turns on debug printing
+- `--ip address`, where *address* is the IP address of the pyTanks server you wish to connect to
+- `--port p`, where *p* is the port on the pyTanks server you wish to connect to